joakibj/julekarenalender/README.md

 - [X] Configuration module UI to set up participants and track winners.
 GUI panel
 - [X] Supply self-contained jar that has a minimum set of configuration to run
 - [X] Package jar with dependencies
-- [/] Features needed for holidays 2013
+- [X] Features needed for holidays 2013

 ######v2.1.0 (holiday 2014)

 - [ ] Swing/AWT GUI swapped with ScalaFX
+- [ ] Feature: remove participant

 Contributing
 ------------